Apple loses China patent case, separate suit against Apple continues

 Apple had taken Shanghai-based Zhizhen Internet Technology and China’s State Intellectual Property Office to court to seek a ruling that Zhizhen’s patent rights to a speech recognition technology were invalid.

-But the Beijing First Intermediate Court on Tuesday decided in Zhizhen’s favor, the People’s Daily state newspaper reported on Wednesday.
+But the Beijing First Intermediate Court on Tuesday decided in Zhizhen’s favour, the People’s Daily state newspaper reported on Wednesday.

 After the verdict, Apple said it intended to take the case to the Beijing Higher People’s Court, according to the People’s Daily.